nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![AddSequenceDiagram](images/AddSequenceDiagram.png)

-### 3.2 Find feature
+### 3.2 Find Feature

+This section shows how find feature is implemented in RemindMe.
+It will describe the logic flow of RemindMe step by step.

 #### Implementation

-The proposed find implementation is facilitated by `ModelManager`, which extends `Model`. `ModelManager` contains FilteredList of each entities:
+The proposed find implementation is facilitated by `ModelManager`, which extends `Model`. `ModelManager` contains FilteredList of each entity:
 * Persons
 * Modules
 * General Events